Fernando-Gamboa/MVP-BudgetApp/README.md

     - When your in the root folder
     - `npm install`

-  - Make a copy of `example.env` and rename to `.env` in server folder and in root folder
+  - Make a copy of `.env-example` and rename to `.env` in server folder and in root folder
     - set PGUSER to your postgres user for the server folder .env
     - In the root folder .env set the configurations to your firebase account (if you haven't created a firebase account, create one it's free!)